 But don’t set a predetermined hard and fast policy that eliminates candidates with adverse criminal history.

-Although a hard and fast policy may appear to make the process fair and objective, the EEOC has advised against this as it may eliminate candidates for reasons that have no relation to their ability to perform the job.
-The EEOC advises that employers should instead consider the circumstances and context of the crime and the likelihood that criminal history may be an indicator of the applicant’s ability to add value to the team and the position.
+Although a solid policy may appear to make the process fair, the EEOC has advised against this.
+It may eliminate candidates for reasons that have no relation to their ability to perform the job.
+The EEOC advises that employers should instead consider the circumstances and context of the crime.
+They should also consider whether or not the criminal history will effect an applicant’s ability to add value to the team.